NullBrunk/WebChat/README.md

 # Pages :

-- index.php -> the index
+- index.php -> Simple index page.
-- login.php -> page to login to an account, same page for admins and users
+- login.php -> This is the page to login to any account of the DB.
-- signup.php -> The page to create a basic user account with low privs
+- signup.php -> The page to create a basic user account with low privileges.
-- user.php -> the page of basic users
+- user.php -> The page of the basics users.
-- panel.php -> when the 'isadmin' column is set to '1' in the DB, the user is not redirected to user.php but to panel.php with the session cookie isadmin on 1
+- panel.php -> When the 'isadmin' column is set to '1' in the DB, the user is not redirected to user.php but to panel.php with the session cookie isadmin equal to 1.

 ## Notes